materialsvirtuallab/matgl/README.md

 print(matgl.get_available_pretrained_models())
 ```

-### Jupyter Tutorials
+## Resources

-We have written several [Jupyter notebooks](examples) on the use of MatGL.
-These notebooks can be run on [Google
+- [Jupyter notebooks][jupyternb] on the use of MatGL.
+These notebooks can be run on [Google Colab][colab].
+This will
-Colab][colab].
-This will be the primary form of tutorials.
+  be the primary form of tutorials for now.

-## API Docs

-The Sphinx-generated API docs are available [here][apidocs].

-## Developer's Guide
+- [API documentation][apidocs] for all classes and methods.

-A basic [developer's guide](developer.md) has been written to outline the key design elements of matgl.
+- [Developer's Guide](developer.md) has been written to outline the key design elements of matgl.
 This serves
 as a guiding documentation for developers wishing to train and contribute matgl models.

 ## References